 How much do you recommend eating per day?
 1 tablespoon, which is about 15 grams.
 You can always increase serving sizes for a more powerful cleanse, extra protein or an added boost to spirulina's many health benefits.

 Will it turn my tongue green?
 Absolutely! :) Can I see the Nutrition Facts?
-There are 2 containers per 1lb order for a total of 30 servings.
+There are 3 vacuum sealed bags per 1lb order for a total of 30 servings.

 What is your cancellation policy?
 Orders may be cancelled or delayed as long as the request is made before Monday at 8:00PM.